jahrik/home_lab/ghost/pi.md

 #  pi

-Learn to setup a raspberry pi with everything needed to get rolling with automated provisioning with ansible.
-Ease future project deployments and save them to code control allowing more efficient replication of your work down the road.
+Learn to setup a raspberry pi with the base needed to get rolling with ansible provisioning.
+With a setup like this you can ease future project deployments and save everything to code control allowing for more efficient replication of your work down the road.
 You can find the [source code on github](https://github.com/jahrik/pi).

 Table of Contents
 =================